Baseball Hitting Drills

 Rapid-Fire Soft Toss

 Same setup as side soft toss, but the tosser feeds the next ball within one second of the previous swing.
-Twenty rapid reps.
-Forces the hitter to reset the hands and stay in athletic posture between pitches.
-Benchmark: seventeen of twenty swings clean through the zone at the faster pace.
-Cue: "reset, breathe, swing."
-Common error: rushing the swing and losing balance.
-Fix: tosser slows the cadence until the hitter holds form, then speeds up.
+The fast cadence forces the hitter to reset the hands and stay in athletic posture between pitches.

 Two-Ball Reaction Soft Toss